Charles Dowding’s life, and his story of no dig

 Thank you so much for your books and teachings and videos.
 I am just delighted with the way my garden looks and grows with the finished compost on top.
 Much to my extraordinary surprise, I’ve only had a very very few little baby weeds.
 Not enough even to count each week, so Thank You!!!

-We also made a series of videos about gardening on a smaller scale than my main garden, starting with Small Garden (1), based on the plot below.
+With my son Edward we also made a series of videos about gardening on a smaller scale than my main garden, starting with Small Garden (1), based on the plot below.
 It is 25sq.m and has 10-12 different vegetables growing from April to November: this video shows it in December.
 You can also see how much my plans change through the year.

 - A plan is good, just as your starting point.